carbon-language/carbon-lang/clang-tools-extra/docs/MigratorUsage.rst

   If no such macro is found, ``override`` is still used.
 This option enables projects that use such macros to maintain build compatibility with non-C++11 code.

-.. option:: -pass-by-value

-  Replace const-reference parameters by values in situations where it can be beneficial.
-  See :doc:`PassByValueTransform`.

 .. option:: -replace-auto_ptr